If you don’t know what 280E is, this is a high-level “what investors need to know” summary of IRS Code 280E.

 Apologies to accountants and lawyers for oversimplifying a bit; 280E is extremely complex and a legal grey area, and this article deals with the general financial and investment implications at a high level, not the legal or accounting details or nuance on specific companies.
 Call an accountant or lawyer for more specifics on individual companies; this is not legal or accounting advice.

-280E = US Federal 21% Income Tax Rate on Gross Profit on “Plant Touching”
+280E = US Federal 21% Income Tax Rate (and some State Income Taxes) on Gross Profit on “Plant Touching”

-Companies dealing directly with marijuana in the United States (“touching the plant”, e.g. cultivators, processors, and retailers) are required to pay Federal income taxes effectively on gross profit and cannot reduce their pretax income by deducting traditional expenses like rent and salaries as “normal” businesses do.
+Companies dealing directly with marijuana in the United States (“touching the plant”, e.g. cultivators, processors, and retailers) are required to pay Federal income taxes effectively on gross profit and cannot reduce their pretax income by deducting traditional expenses like rent, salaries, or even interest expense as “normal” businesses do.

 The 280E provision applies because, despite following state law, these companies are still breaking Federal law and illegally trafficking in a CSA Schedule I or II controlled substance.